ANTI-AGING BODY SKIN CARE

 Dermatologist’s recommendations for the best anti-aging body skin care.

 Many of the skin changes you think are part of aging can be easily treated with the right skin care.
+(Scroll to the bottom of the page to see my skin at 62!)
 Aging skin can become thin, crepey, scaly, dry and covered with brown age spots.
 This can all be improved with your at home skin care!

 What are the best body moisturizer to help aging skin on the body, arms, legs and hands?

-To make meaningful progress fighting skin aging on your skin you need to also protect it from UV rays by wearing sunscreen or clothing on all exposed skin.
-My patients and I rely on Sheer Strength Pure Physical Spray Sunscreen, Citrix Sunscreen or Solbar Zinc.
+Know that to make meaningful progress fighting skin aging on your skin you need to also protect it from UV rays by wearing sunscreen or clothing on all exposed skin.
+It's easy when you love your SPF and my patients and I rely on Sheer Strength Pure Physical Spray SPF 50+ Sunscreen.

-Are you curious about what happens to body, arm and leg skin to make it look older?
+My Ultra-Fast Triple Action Body Smoothing Kit and Sheer Strength Sunscreen are the easiest way to reverse aging body skin changes.
+But are you curious about what happens to body, arm and leg skin to make it look older?
+This is a great topic!

 Dermatologist Answers Frequently Asked Questions about Skin Aging on the Body, Arms, Legs and Hands